joanfabregat/jina-rerank/README.md

 ## Environment Variables

-- `PORT`: Server port (default: 8000)
+- `PORT`: Port to run the server on (default: 8000)

 ## License

-Copyright (c) 2025 Code Inc. - All Rights Reserved

-Unauthorized copying of this file, via any medium is strictly prohibited.
-Proprietary and confidential.

-Visit [Code Inc](https://www.codeinc.co) for more information.
+This project is licensed under the MIT License - see the license notice in the code for details.

+## Author

+Joan Fabrégat <j@fabreg.at>